fabric-ui/core/docs/en/navigation/fabric.md

+## *Fabric* - navigation

-The _Fabric_ component provides support for localization, theme switching and material icons, it is the basis for every other component to work
+_Fabric_ component provides support for localization, theme switching and material icons, it is the basis for every other component to work correctly.

-## Usage
+### Usage

 ```jsx
 import React from 'react';